dosdude1/discord-lite/README.md

 - Pinging users
 - Typing indication
 - Viewing and sending replies
+- URL hotlinks
+- Two-factor authentication
+- Captchas (in Mac OS X 10.5 or later only)

 #### What does not work

 (I plan to implement all the following unless noted otherwise)

-- Message hotlinks
 - Message web embeds
 - Voice and video chat
 - Friend requests (will not be implemented due to Discord TOS concerns)
-- Two-factor authentication
-- Captchas
 - Editing messages